Sirox228/Source-Engine/README.md

 ```
 - function that is runned when object is going to be destroyed

-other functions that don't need explanation
+other functions that don't need explanation:

 ```haxe
 function draw() {}